VictorHJD/AA_Fox/README.md

-Similarly, the helminth trait data (found in input_data/helminth_traits.csv; compiled by Carolin Scholz and Emanuel Heitlinger) is storted in the "phloseq" object's "taxon_table").
+Similarly, the helminth trait data (found in input_data/helminth_traits.csv; compiled by Carolin Scholz and Emanuel Heitlinger) is storted in the "phloseq" object's "taxon_table".

 We store output as a phyloseq object in 'intermediate_data/PhyloSeqCombi.Rds'